 Precautions While Using rabies vaccine

-It is very important that your doctor check your progress at regular visits to make sure that this vaccine is working properly.
+It is very important that your doctor check you or your child's progress at regular visits to make sure that this vaccine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.